eworm-de/pacredir/README.md

     ssh -L 17077:localhost:7077 host

 Then point your browser to `http://localhost:17077/`.
+A desktop file for that url is installed, so your desktop environment has a shortcut.

 ### Databases from cache server